 The first step to reducing image file size on a Mac is to check the file format.
 The most common image file formats are JPEG, PNG, and TIFF.
 Each of these formats has different features and benefits.
-For example, JPEG files are typically smaller than PNG or TIFF files, but they don't support transparency.
+For example, JPEG files are typically smaller than PNG or TIFF files but don't support transparency.

-That means that if you have an image with a transparent background, you'll need to use one of the other formats.
+That means if you have an image with a transparent background, you'll need to use one of the other formats.
 Once you've determined which format is best for your needs, you can proceed to the next step.